-the CMR database for advertising-spending data (Rao, Agarwal, and Dahlhoff 2004).
-We control for the influence of advertising expenditures on performance because intense advertising promotes customer awareness, brand equity, and sales revenues (e.g., Joseph and Richardson 2002; Morgan and Rego 2006).
+Advertising intensity is the ratio of reported advertising spending to total assets.
+Because COMPUSTAT has many missing data points for firm advertising expenditure, we employ the CMR database for advertising spending (Rao, Agarwal, and Dahlhoff 2004).
+We control for the influence of advertising expenditures on performance because intense advertising promotes customer awareness, brand equity, as well as sales revenues (e.g., Joseph and Richardson 2002; Morgan and Rego 2006).

 Firm size is the log of number of employees.
-We control for the influence of firm size because large firms may have more resources and thus enjoy economies of scale, but small firms may have higher strategic flexibility when seeking entrepreneurial rents (Dutta, Narasimhan, and Rajiv 1999; Rao, Agarwal, and Dahlhoff 2004).
+We control for the influence of firm size because large firms may have more resources and thus enjoy economies of scale.
+But small firms may have higher strategic flexibility when seeking entrepreneurial rents (Dutta et al. 1999; Rao, Agarwal, and Dahlhoff 2004)

 Strategic focus is the number of business segments in which the firm operates (Rao, Agarwal, and Dahlhoff 2004).
-This variable is available directly from the menu choice at the Compact Disclosure (CD-ROM), which defines it as "the number of unique business segments of an individual company."
-We control for this influence because of possible diversification effects.
+This variable is directly available from the menu choice at the Compact

+Disclosure (CD-ROM), which defines it as "the number of unique business segments of an individual company."
+We control for this influence due to possible diversification effects.
 That is, more diversified firms may have a faster asset turnover rate and exhibit economies of scope.
 However, highly diversified firms may lack focus in the highly segmented, competitive marketplace and thus experience negative returns (Fombrum and Shanley 1990; Gruca and Rego 2005).

-We measure competition intensity by using the Herfindahl concentration index, derived from COMPUSTAT.
-Following prior work (Gruca and Rego 2005; Mithas, Krishnan, and Fornell 2005a), we calculate this concentration index at the primary four-digit industry level of Standard Industrial Classification codes (which has been replaced by the North American Industry Classification System) for each firm-year observation.
-We use this covariate to control for impact of industry competition level (Rao, Agarwal, and Dahlhoff 2004).
+Competition intensity is measured by using the Herfindahl concentration index derived from COMPUSTAT.
+Following prior work (Grace and Ergo 2005; Mithas, Krishnan, and Fornell 2005a), we calculated this concentration index at the primary four digit industry level of Standard Industrial Classification codes (which has been replaced by the North American Industry Classification System) for each firm-year observation.
+We used this covariate to control for impact of industry competition level (Rao, Agarwal, and Dahlhoff 2004).

-Finally, we control for the influence of ROA in predicting stock return and Tobin's q (Chauvin and Hirschey 1993).
-In particular, we measure ROA as the ratio of net income after extraordinary items to book value of total assets, derived from COMPUSTAT.
+Finally, we controlled for the influence of ROA in predicting stock return and Tobin's q (Chauvin and Hirschey 1993).
+Particularly, ROA is measured as the ratio of net income after extraordinary items to book value of total assets derived from COMPUSTAT.
 We used the average of the 2002, 2003, and 2004 data points as the measure of ROA.
-We include ROA as a covariate variable because of the impact of financial information on the stock market (Chauvin and Hirschey 1993; Erickson and Jacobson 1992).
-Table 2 presents the summary statistics for all variables in this study.
+We included ROA as a covariate variable because of the impact of financial information on the stock market (Chauvin and Hirschey 1993; Erickson and Jacobson 1992).
+Table 2 presents the summary statistics for all variables considered in this study.

 Despite having these stringent controls, in light of our moderation hypotheses, a lingering issue is whether there are systematic industry differences between firms that are rated high on product quality (and/or innovativeness) and those that are rated low.
 A close examination of the top and bottom firms on the dimensions of product quality and innovativeness allays this concern.
-We find that both the top and the bottom firms in terms of their innovativeness and product quality ratings cover a variety of industries, such as retail, services, and manufacturing.
-More specifically, top innovativeness firms include Apple, Google, Procter & Gamble, FedEx, Nike, and Target, among others; bottom innovativeness firms include United Airlines, Dillard's, Kmart, and Qwest Communications, among others, according to Fortune's large-scale survey data in 2005.
-In other words, neither the low-innovativeness nor the highinnovativeness firms are dominated by particular industry types.
+We find that both the top and bottom firms in terms of their innovativeness/product quality ratings cover a variety of industries such as retail, services and manufacturing.
+More specifically, top innovativeness firms include Apple, Google, P&G, FedEx, Nike, and Target, etc., while bottom innovativeness firms include United Airlines, Dillard's, Kmart, and Qwest communications, etc., according to Fortune's large-scale survey data in 2005.
+In other words, neither the low innovativeness nor the high innovativeness firms are dominated by particular industry types.

-Merged Final Data Set
+Merged Final Dataset